 Germany welcomes the delegation of the Netherlands to the UPR and commends the government for its commitment to upholding human rights and its commitment to advocate human rights and fundamental freedoms in its bilateral and multilateral relations.

-The government has however not yet signed and ratified The Optional Protocol to the CRC on a Communications Procedure (OP3 CRC)
+The government has however not yet signed and ratified The Optional Protocol to the CRC on a Communications Procedure (OP3 CRC).

 Germany would like to submit the following recommendations: